mpampuch/git-notes/README.md

 Step 3. **Effect on Tracking**

 - When you run `git add`, Git checks the `.gitignore` file and skips any files or directories that match the specified patterns.
-This means they won’t be staged for commit or included in your repository.
+This means they won't be staged for commit or included in your repository.

 Step 4. **Updating the `.gitignore`**